Associate Professor of Ministry Development

 Why I Teach:

 Mostly I teach because I love it!
 I believe that some of the most critical issues faced by people of faith today concern the development of robust Christian identity in an increasingly secular world.
-Christian disciples need strong roots in vibrant communities of faith, and the capacity to act reflectively and effectively in the world in the service of God's mission.
-All these things happen in a context of immense cultural and religious diversity, where everything – including religious commitment – is a choice.
-The extremes of closed-minded rigidity or laissez-faire openness are not valid options in this context.
+Christian disciples need strong roots in vibrant communities of faith as well as the capacity to act reflectively and effectively in the world in the service of God’s mission.
+Christian life takes place in a context of immense cultural and religious diversity, where everything – including religious commitment – is a choice.
+The extremes of closed-minded religious rigidity or laissez-faire openness are not valid options in this context.
 Instead, people of faith need to cultivate deeply grounded Christian commitment coupled with openness to diversity – a daunting task.
-I bring theoretical frameworks and effective techniques from the fields of practical theology, transformative learning, cognitive-developmental theory, critically reflective teaching, and imagination in order to help students meet this exciting challenge.
+I bring to my teaching theoretical frameworks and effective techniques from the fields of practical theology, transformative learning, cognitive-developmental theory, critically reflective pedagogy, and imagination in order to help students meet this exciting challenge.

 The second focus of my teaching and scholarship (deeply connected with the first) is ministry development.
-The baptismal theology of the Episcopal Church compels me to enable students to empower the ministries of all, and to imagine new ecclesial structures that enable the church to turn towards the world, offering the Gospel to a changing world in fresh, inviting ways.
+The baptismal theology and ecclesiology of the Episcopal Church compel me to enable students to empower the ministries of all, and to imagine new ecclesial structures that enable the church to turn towards the world, offering the Gospel to a changing world in fresh, inviting ways.
 The best current thinking in organizational development, leadership, systems theory, and change management, as well as emerging ecclesiology, informs my teaching in this area.
 I am particularly interested in the fields of evangelismly-engaged and social ministries, as well as the integration of approaches and tools from community organizing into congregational leadership.

 My teaching style is participatory, experiential and student-centered.
-All my classes include active learning – role-playing, group projects and practical design exercises – in order to ground students' learning in the world of ministry.
-My goal is that students will become empowered, critically reflective, collaborative theological practitioners.
+All my classes include active learning – role-playing, group projects and practical design exercises – in order to ground students’ learning in the world of ministry.
+My goal is that students will enjoy becoming empowered, critically reflective, collaborative theological practitioners.

 - Postmodern Christian Education